Victor McCrary

-Victor R. McCrary, Jr. (born May 16, 1955) is an American physical chemist who is vice president for research at the University of the District of Columbia.
-He is a fellow of the American Chemical Society and former president of the National Organization for the Professional Advancement of Black Chemists and Chemical Engineers.
+Victor R. McCrary Jr. (born May 16, 1955) is an American physical chemist who is vice provost for national security innovation at The Catholic University of America.
+He is a fellow of the American Chemical Society, former president of the National Organization for the Professional Advancement of Black Chemists and Chemical Engineers and former chair of the National Science Board.

 Early life and education

 McCrary was born and raised in Washington, D.C.
 He earned a Bachelor of Arts degree in chemistry from the Catholic University of America, a PhD in chemistry from Howard University, and a Master of Science in engineering and technology management from the University of Pennsylvania.

 Career

 After earning his doctorate, McCrary joined Bell Labs as a member of the technical team.
 In 1995 he joined the National Institute of Standards and Technology, where he led convergent systems.